particle-iot/docs/src/content/guide/tools-and-features/device-updater.md

 title: Device Updater
 order: 4
 columns: two
-devices: [electron]
 template: guide.hbs
 ---

 # Device Updater

-The device updater is a desktop app that upgrades your Electron to latest system firmware.
-It provides an easy way to update system firmware on your Electron. that is also free from cellular data charges.
+The device updater is a desktop application that upgrades your Electron to latest system firmware.
+It provides an easy way to update system firmware while avoiding cellular data charges.

 ## Getting Started